 Proactive Worldwide consults in three core categories:

-- Strategic Planning: Better understanding transformational business models
+- Strategic Planning: Better understanding transformational business model

-- War Gaming: Pressure-testing existing strategy or creating a new strategies to be able to better prepare by role-playing the competition.
+- War Gaming: Pressure-testing existing strategy or creating new strategies to be able to better prepare by role playing the competition.

-- Training: Proactive is partnered with SCIP, the Strategic and Competitive Intelligence Professionals, and they are the provider of SCIP’s CI-100 certification class in North America.
+- Training: Proactive partners with SCIP, Strategic Consortium of Intelligence Professionals, providers of SCIP’s CI-100 certification class in North America.

-Proactive also provides private training for corporate clients who want to have a more customized approach.
+Proactive also provides private training for corporate clients who want a more customized approach.

 Proactive also has software partnerships to help provide an aggregator tool that allows for a central repository of intelligence.

-Proactive’s focus on customer intelligence is everything from customer experience or user experience, voice of customer, and digital strategy.
+Proactive’s focus on customer intelligence includes everything from customer experience or user experience, to voice of customer and digital strategy.

-David and his co-founder Gary are Chicago crosstown baseball fans and when they attended the White Sox World Series together in 2005, a grand slam by Sox’s Paul Konerko crystalized in him a tenet around business intelligence.
+David and Gary are Chicago crosstown baseball fans.
+When they attended the White Sox World Series together in 2005, a grand slam by Sox’s Paul Konerko crystalized for David a tenet of business intelligence.

-David was moved by the vision of that statement while enjoying a once-in-a-lifetime moment with his friend and co-founder because he realized it as the source of their success: doing the fundamentals well matters.
+Seeing that sign while enjoying a once-in-a-lifetime moment with his friend and co-founder was a moving moment for David because he realized it as the source of their success: doing the fundamentals well matters.

 High-quality outcomes, exceptional client service, and being responsive.

-It is the fundamentals of respect and professionalism and some common sense things that not everybody does anymore that to David is the key driver which as he says “If you do all that well, you usually both come away as winners.”
+Following the fundamentals of respect and professionalism and some common sense is the key driver.
+As David says “If you and your client embrace fundamentals, you usually both come away as winners.”